Nivethaa0310/SYNC/README.md

 4) Turn on 2 factor authenetication
 5) Go to app passwords
 6) New app password will be generated and use that for sending mail

+#Task 3: URL Shortener
+Module imported: -> tkinter
+                 -> pyshorteners[ pip install pyshorteners]
+                 -> webbrowsers

+It gives a GUI based URL Shortener box where the url is pasted and it produces the "shortened url" which you can direct open or copy paste to view.